Genes associated with doubling the risk of death from COVID-19 discovered by British scientists - ExBulletin

 Genes associated with doubling the risk of death from COVID-19 discovered by British scientists

-November 5 (Reuters)-British scientists have identified a gene version that may be associated with twice the risk of lung failure due to COVID-19.
-Open up the possibilities of targeted medicine.

-High-risk genetic mutations are located in the chromosomal region and are also associated with doubling the risk of death in COVID-19 patients under the age of 60.

-Researchers at Oxford University said on Friday that about 60% of people with South Asian ancestry carry the high-risk version of the gene, a finding that results in numerous deaths and COVIDs found in some British communities.
-He added that it may partially explain the devastation caused by 19 in the Indian subcontinent.
+Researchers at Oxford University said on Friday, November 5, that about 60% of people with South Asian ancestry carry the high-risk version of the gene, a large number found in some British communities.
+He added that it may partially explain the death and devastation of the nation.
+Created by COVID-19 in the Indian subcontinent.

-scientist foundThe increased risk is due to genes that regulate the activity of other genes, including a gene called LZTFL1, which is involved in the response of lung cells to the virus.

-As a result, genetic variants can block the proper response to the virus between the cells that line the airways and lungs.

 ..